 Selling to the Government

-Tender Law No. 49 of 2016 regulates government tenders.
-The Central Agency for Public Tenders (CAPT), under the jurisdiction of the Council of Ministers, acts on behalf of most government ministries.
-It oversees public tenders that are valued at more than 75,000 KD (approximately $248,500).
+Kuwait’s Public Tenders Law No. 49 of 2016 regulates government procurement and requires that any procurement with a value greater than KD 75,000 (approximately $250,000) be conducted through the Central Agency for Public Tenders.
 Under the law, foreign bidders can bid on public tenders without a local agent; however, an agent is needed for the execution phase.
-The law which went into effect in 2017 requires foreign bidders to purchase at least 30% of the materials from the local market, where available.
-The law favors local sourcing by mandating a 15% price preference for locally produced items.
-Bidders are selected based on scores against a specified point-based criterion.
+The law requires foreign bidders to purchase at least 30 percent of the materials from the local market, where available.
+The law favors local sourcing by mandating a 15 percent preference for domestic and GCC produced items.
+Bidders are selected based on scores against specified point-based criteria.
 In addition, bidders can now file a grievance if they have an issue with the tendering process.
-Besides awarding contracts, CAPT invites companies to pre-qualify, and to attend pre-tender meetings.
-All CAPT announcements can be found at the website https://capt.gov.kw/en/, and are published weekly in Arabic in the official gazette, al-Kuwait al-Youm.
+Besides awarding contracts, CAPT invites companies to prequalify and to attend pre-tender meetings.
+All CAPT announcements can be found at the website CAPT, and are published weekly in Arabic in the official gazette, al-Kuwait al-Youm.
 An English translation of the gazette is available for subscription from translation offices and publishing companies.

 Tenders are usually awarded on the basis of the lowest price once technical compliance has been established.
-Businesses should note that if a bidder wins a tender but then refuses to sign the contract, the concerned Ministry has the right to confiscate the bid bond as well as the performance bond, which may equal 5-10% of the contract’s value.
+Businesses should note that if a bidder wins a tender but then refuses to sign the contract, the ministry concerned has the right to confiscate the bid bond as well as the performance bond, which may equal 5-10 percent of the contract’s value.

-Many companies add 10-15% to the cost of the project to mitigate the potential risk of projects or losing the performance bond.
+Many companies add 10-15 percent to the cost of the project to mitigate the potential risk of projects or losing the performance bond.
 Foreign companies cannot sell directly to the government, nor can they participate in public tenders except through a local agent.
 In the oil sector, for instance, suppliers must be approved by an internal committee and placed on a list of “pre-approved” companies.
-For major projects, international companies are typically invited to pre-qualify.
+For major projects, international companies are typically invited to prequalify.

-There is a 10% price preference on public contracts in favor of Kuwaiti businesses.
-If a contracting officer or authority determines that a local company meets the technical specifications of the proposal, and even though the bid price may be higher (within 10%), the local company is awarded the contract.
+There is a 10 percent price preference on public contracts in favor of Kuwaiti businesses.
+If a contracting officer or authority determines that a local company meets the technical specifications of the proposal, and even though the bid price may be higher (within 10 percent), the local company is awarded the contract.

 Financing of Projects